 This section presents handpicked of studies in other countries related to inventory management

-Nigeria: Ogbo et al. (2014), after studying 7up Bottling Company in Nile Mile Enugu, Nigeria, opined that Country Government find it hard to effectively manage inventory in Nigeria and that led to high operational costs.
+Ogbo et al. (2014), after studying 7up Bottling Company in Nile Mile Enugu, Nigeria, opined that Country Government find it hard to effectively manage inventory in Nigeria and that led to high operational costs.
 The study by Koross et al., (2016) was in consonance with the Ogbo et al. (2014).
 This implies that despite efforts so far undertaken in the health project sector in Nigeria and Kenya, health projects are still unable to deliver health services.
 When a company implements effective inventory management systems, the firm’s efficiency is enhanced.

-Lusaka Zambia: Staffs and management have attached little attention to inventory control and that has led to service failure in the public sector hospitals.
+Staffs and management have attached little attention to inventory control and that has led to service failure in the public sector hospitals.
 To emphasize the relevance of stock management to staffs, Kaile (2020) undertook a study to establish the effects of inventory management practices on service delivery at Adult Hospital in Zambia.
 The study relied heavily on both quantitative and qualitative methods.
 Two types of data was used.
 Primary data was collected from the patients, ward managers and from head of procurement department.
 Supplementary data was collected from desk review of journal articles and books.
 The gaps are that, data was collected from only one section of the case-study hospital which may not be representative of all the different wards (Units) at the hospital who may have very diverse needs and requirements.
 The second drawback is that the study emphasize the importance of inventory management to the staff from management, and not management itself or each person in the hospital.

-Ghana: In Ghana, a research work with the topic” the impact of Inventory Management Practices in Health Service Delivery” was done in Edubiase, Ghana by Kwansah (2020).
+In Ghana, a research work with the topic” the impact of Inventory Management Practices in Health Service Delivery” was done in Edubiase, Ghana by Kwansah (2020).
 The study highlighted relevant criteria to improve upon inventory management practices.
 However, something is still lacking.
 As indicated by Koross et al., (2016), over 65 percent of key government health projects are being affected due to poor inventory management practices.
 Clearly, with such a huge figure, studies on Edubiase alone is not a good representation.
 Another researcher has to undertake a research with related topic in another government hospital, missionary hospital or a private hospital to help inventory management have greater impact in health delivery in the country.
 This explains our choice of LEKMA hospital.

-2.4 Conceptual Framework of the Study
+2.5 Conceptual Framework of the Study